jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 All this means there is no going back.
 So, not only is every place in the Universe unique, but so is every moment.

+This is the part Maria's world obeyed too.
+Surrounded by awards, titles, and mind share, the DVD business looked solid.
+The physics behind it showed the cracks.

+Like everything life makes, the DVD was an arrangement held together by constant work—pressing plants running, trucks moving, shelves restocked, stores staffed, customers visiting.
+Stop pouring energy into any of it and the whole thing comes apart.
+Streaming carried the same movie for less work.
+One example, Blockbuster alone had 60,000 workers with thousands of rental stores.
+Netflix has 30,000 workers and several data centers.
+Lots of work to create and maintain, but still far less than the DVD.
+Such is the difference between physical transport versus digital.

+The same clock runs on every arrangement we build.
+A coal town is a town because coal is worth digging; the school, the diner, and the hardware store are all downstream of coal's ability to energize a nation.
+A local newspaper was printing presses, delivery routes, and classified ads that paid for the newsroom, until the lucrative classifieds moved online and the newsroom lost what fed it.

+None of these were destroyed in an attack.
+They dispersed, the way everything does when the energy holding it together goes somewhere that does the same job for less.

+Now, run the test on your own arrangement.
+What does it cost in energy to keep your lifestyle running?
+The roadways, automobile, commute, office, house?
+And what would it cost something else—perhaps AI, perhaps something else—to do the same job?
+You don't need a prediction.
+You need the number.

 Scientists building on Einstein's work called it spacetime.
 This term combines the three dimensions of space we saw in the game board (length, width, height) with the dimension of time into a single, interconnected four-dimensional continuum.

 And this is our game clock.

-While the game board can tell you where you are, the game clock tells us when you exist.
+While the game board can tell you where you are, the game clock says when you exist.
 Combining the two makes every second you live, whether it's a walk in the park or reading this page, totally unique.
 The game board and game clock are forever emergent and relative to where and when you exist in the Universe.

 The laws of nature, then, are more than scientific concepts—they are what keeps the game board itself in motion.
-Unlike chess pieces who play on the same board over and over, our board is always changing under our feet.
+Unlike chess pieces and players who play on the same board over and over, our board is always changing under our feet.
 Time itself is a constraint: organized structures—volcanoes, beaches, pyramids, tanks of gas—disperse unless energy is invested to maintain them.
 We can emulate this game clock with sand clocks, timepieces, or any other device.
 Each tells us how much time we have before order disperses (the process called entropy) if no work is done to maintain it.

 And this reveals the ultimate puzzle: in a universe where order disperses unless work is done to hold it together, what kind of thing can do that work?
 What kind of thing can harvest energy fast enough to postpone its own dispersal?
 The answer is something the Universe had not produced before—until it did.